 Identify Core Issues

 An accurate assessment of the financial position lays the groundwork for identifying the core issues that hinder organizational performance.
 This step requires a systematic analysis to pinpoint core problems affecting operational efficiency, profitability, and sustainability.
 By examining financial statements, operational metrics, and market conditions, decision-makers can isolate key challenges such as liquidity constraints, cost inefficiencies, or declining market share.
-It is crucial to distinguish between symptoms and root causes to ensure the restructuring strategy addresses fundamental obstacles rather than surface-level effects.
-Furthermore, understanding interdependencies among various issues allows for a comprehensive diagnosis, enabling targeted interventions.
+Distinguish between symptoms and root causes to ensure the restructuring strategy addresses fundamental obstacles rather than surface-level effects.
+Understanding interdependencies among various issues allows for a comprehensive diagnosis, enabling targeted interventions.
 Identifying core problems with clarity and precision forms the basis for developing effective solutions that drive organizational recovery and long-term stability.

 Define Strategic Objectives